voxdotdev/pshellintro/docs/UNIT2.md

 # Discover objects
 <p>When a cmdlet runs, it returns an object.
 The response you see on invoking a cmdlet has been formatted
-and might not necessarily represent all the avialable information for the response. </p>
+and might not necessarily represent all the available information for the response. </p>

 To know more about what's being returned and how you can modify it, you can use the `Get-Member`